The Stainless Steel Rat for President

-The Stainless Steel Rat for President is the fifth Stainless Steel Rat novel, published by Harry Harrison in 1982.
+The Stainless Steel Rat for President is the fifth Stainless Steel Rat novel, written by Harry Harrison in 1982.

 Plot summary

-The Stainless Steel Rat for President is a comic science fiction novel in which interstellar con man Slippery Jim DiGriz and his family clean up corruption on the banana republic world of Paraiso-Aqui.
+The Stainless Steel Rat for President is a comic science fiction novel in which interstellar con man Slippery Jim DiGriz and his family clean up corruption on the banana republic world called Paraiso-Aqui.

 After realizing that a planetary dictator is rigging elections, the rat decides to oust him by running as a competing candidate.
 As his Vice President, he chooses a fair man who should have been president if not for the corruption.
 Since the entire media, military, and political establishment is on the side of the dictator, DiGriz has few tools at his disposal.
 He uses political judo on his opponent.
 After deliberately angering the dictator into creating a blowout political election, DiGriz conducts a live interview in a precinct where 100% of the vote went to the incumbent.
 He then asks each villager to publicly state who they voted for and they all say DiGriz.
 This is clear evidence that fraud was committed, which forces a redo of the election with better balloting controls.
 After winning the (mostly) fair election, DiGriz feigns being assassinated so that the Vice President can take over.